jenyu7/dwsource/lct-5.md

 ## Tuesday, 2018-01-02 Socket to Me by Gian Tricarico

+I decided to mix it up a little bit and put the tech news at the bottom 'cause that's what it says to do on the website anyway.

 Today we began learning the basic concepts of networking.
 We will be moving on to the coding part shortly and then we will go back to learn more about conceptual networking stuff, as we young Padawans have much to learn.